alsora/learning_cpp/README.md

 CONTAINER ID   IMAGE          COMMAND   CREATED          STATUS                          PORTS     NAMES cf4280894278   ubuntu:20.04   "bash"    10 minutes ago   Exited (0) About a minute ago             optimistic_kilby
 ```
-which tells me there exist one container with an ubuntu 20.04 image in it, in particular running an interactive bash.
+which tells me there exists one container with an ubuntu 20.04 image in it, in particular running an interactive bash.

 In order to delete this container we use the command "rm" followed by the container ID, for instance in my case
 ```bash